hanxiaomax/Learncpp_CN/docs/22-5-std-string-assignment-and-swapping.md

 ## String 赋值

-The easiest way to assign a value to a string is to use the overloaded operator= function.
+ easiest way to assign a value to a string is to use the overloaded operator= function.
 There is also an assign() member function that duplicates some of this functionality.

 **`string& string::operator= (const string& str)`**
 **`string& string::assign (const string& str)`**